XandrCopyrighted/Cazic/README.md

 - Playlist support
 - Can become the system handler for media files (Isn't merged)
 - Keyboard shortcuts to efficiently manage what's playing (Partial support)
-- Loop, shuffle, everything you would expect from a modern music player (Isn't merged)
+- Loop, shuffle, everything you would expect from a modern music player
 - Memory safety with Rust 🦀🦀🦀

 and much more!